 We are a small, multidisciplinary design studio.

-Jessica opened JSGD in 2008 with a mission to make good design accessible to small and large businesses alike.
-She has since worked with clients the world over, developing solutions that help them stand out in their industry.
-There’s nothing she loves more than meeting someone pursuing their dreams – and the addicting energy and passion surrounding them.
+Jessica opened JSGD in 2008 with a mission to make good design accessible to those passionate about making a difference in their industry.
+She has since worked with clients the world over, developing solutions that not only help them stand out, but give them the confidence to take their brand to the next step.